CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module NET.2.2 WLAN-Usage.md

 #### NET.2.2.M1 Creation of a user policy for WLAN [Head IT]

 In order not to overload users with too much operational and security-related details of a WLAN infrastructure, a separate WLAN policy should be created especially for this target group.
-The user policy builds on the institution's overall security policy and pinpoints the key issues to make sure that the WLAN is safe.
+The user policy builds on the institution's overall security policy and pinpoints the core issues to make sure that WLANs are safe.
 In such a user policy then briefly the specifics of the Wi-Fi use should be described, such.
 B.

 * with which internal and external networks the WLAN clients may be connected,
 * Under what conditions you are allowed to log in to internal or external WLANs,